 Derrick Goold is an award-winning reporter and baseball writer who has covered the Cardinals for The St. Louis Post-Dispatch since 2004.
 He was elevated to lead Cardinals beat writer in 2012.
 Goold was elected Vice President of the BBWAA in 2015 and served as President of the writers’ association in 2016.

 Goold has been a contributor to Baseball America since 2005 and has written for numerous national magazines and several collections.
-He writes one of the first and most widely read newspaper-based baseball blogs, “Bird Land” on stltoday.com, and is a frequent contributor to local radio shows and MLB Network.
+He writes one of the first and most widely read newspaper-based baseball blogs, “Bird Land” on stltoday.com, is a frequent contributor to local radio shows and MLB Network, and is the host/producer of “The Best Podcast in Baseball.”
 Goold is one of the best in the business at balancing the traditional requirements of sports journalism with the around-the-clock contemporary multi-media (print + video, radio, social media) demands.

 Goold is a graduate of the University of Missouri’s School of Journalism and recipient of the Jack Buck Scholarship which is funded by the St. Louis BBWAA Foundation.
 Goold lives in St. Louis with his wife Erika and son Ian and is the author of “100 Things Cardinals Fans Should Know & Do Before They Die” (2010, 2012).